bright/new-www/content/blog/introducing-langchain-agents-tutorial-with-example.md

 Bear in mind that **you have to put clearly defined instructions to make sure that the agent will invoke tools in a proper order**.

-The illustration presents the agent and his components:
+The illustration presents the example of agent and his components:

 <div className="image">![Agent with all components](../../static/images/llm_agents.png "Agent with all components")</div>